LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 ## Objectives

-When you have finished this chapter you should be able to:
+When you have completed this chapter you should be able to:

 1. Understand common mental health conditions in pregnant women and new mothers.
 2. Understand infant mental health.